Finch (Australian band): 1978–1980: Nothing to Hide and Contraband

 The band adopted a more hard rock style, and the next single, "Where Were You?" reached number 14 in Melbourne and number 33 in Sydney in February 1978.
 The second studio album, Nothing to Hide was released in March 1978.
 It was produced by Peter Dawkins (Dragon) and provided a second single, the title track (May).
 The Canberra Times Luis Feliu opined that they continued to provide "punchy rock and roll and a bit of R and B, the British way ...
 However, Finch's style has now become overworked to the point of being uninteresting".
 Finch signed with CBS's United States subsidiary label, Portrait Records.

 Due to a Dutch band also called Finch, the Australian group were renamed as Contraband.

 In October 1978, Portrait released Contraband's debut single, "That's Your Way" and Barry Cram (ex-Pantha, Avalanche, Russell Morris Band) replaced McFarlane on drums, who joined Swanee.
 In May 1979, Contraband was released, which was also produced by Dawkins.
 Some interest was generated in the US but the album was not successful in Australia.
 It provided two singles "Rainin' Again" (March 1979) and "Gimme Some Lovin'" (July) – which is a cover of The Spencer Davis Group 1966 single.
 Earlier Finch material was re-released under the Contraband name.
 However Portrait dropped them later in the year and they broke up.

+Later years

+Drummer Peter McFarlane died from a stroke on 7 December 2025, at the age of 73.